A Data-Driven Defense against Edge-case Model Poisoning Attacks on Federated Learning: against Targeted Attacks on FL

-In this section, we describe our framework, \textit{\ouralgo}, for learning a defense mechanism against the various model poisoning attacks in the federated learning setting.

-Let $\cZ = \cX\times \cY$ denote the space of input data and predicted labels.
-Also, let $P_{\phi}(x,y), x\in\cX, y\in \cY$ be the probability distribution corresponding to the learning task, with the corresponding loss function being $l(x,y;\phi)$.
-Here, $\phi$ denotes the parameters corresponding to the learning task.
-We follow the standard federated averaging framework for learning the model.
-Let $\bar{\phi}$ denote the global model computed by the central authority or master, and $\phi_i, i=1,...,M$ denote the local models for each client.
+We follow the federated averaging framework for learning the model \citep{mcmahan2017communication}.
+Let $\bar{\phi}^t$ denote the global model computed by the central server at time $t$, and $\phi_j^t, j=1,...,M$ denote the local models for each client $j$, $n_j$ is the number of data samples held by the client $j$ at time $t$ and $n$ is the total number of data samples among all $M$ clients (that is: $\sum_{j=1}^M n_j$).
 The update equations can be written as:

-Also, let $P_T(x,y)$ over the set $\cZ$ be the distribution denoting the tasks corresponding to the attack targets. \begin{definition} [Poisoned datapoint] An example $(x,y)\in\cZ$ is called a poisoned datapoint if $P_{\phi}(x,y)\leq p_1$ and $P_T(x,y)\geq p_2$, where $p_1$ and $p_2$ are thresholds. \end{definition} This definition introduces an additional target distribution to the edge-case attack \cite{wang2020attack} which denotes the attack targets.
-Normally, the support of $P_T$ will be a much smaller subset of $\cZ$.

-\textbf{Defense Architecture:} The main idea behind the proposed defense framework, \ouralgo, is to use a \textit{defense dataset} comprising of some sensitive examples that are potentially affected by the model poisoning attack, to learn a better defense mechanism over time.
-The defense dataset, $D_d$, consists of both clean and poisoned datapoints.
-However, the datapoints in $D_d$ need not be marked as poisoned or clean, and hence can be collected from unreliable sources, e.g. user feedback, or inputs from some clients.
-We only need the defense dataset to contain some clean and poisoned datapoints.
-The design of \ouralgo\ has two main components (see figure \ref{fig:flowchart}-(b)): \begin{itemize} \item \textbf{Client Importance Model Learner:} This uses a marked defense dataset $D_d$, (each datapoint is marked as poisoned or clean) to learn importance scores for the client model updates. $\cC(\phi^t_i,\theta)$ denotes the client importance for client $i$ (with local model update $\phi^t_i$. $\theta$ denotes the parameters of the \textit{client importance model}. \item \textbf{Poisoned Data Detector Learner:} (described in Section \ref{sec:learngamma}) This learns a scoring function $\gamma(x,y;\psi)$ for a datapoint $(x,y)\in D_d$, which reflects the probability of the datapoint being poisoned, $P_T(x,y)$. $\psi$ denotes the parameters for the poisoned data detector model.
-This model is used to mark the datapoints in the defence dataset for learning the client importance model. \end{itemize}
+\textbf{Defense Architecture:} The main idea behind the proposed \ouralgo, is to use a \textit{defense dataset} comprising of some examples that are possible targets of the model poisoning attack, to learn a better defense mechanism over time.
+The defense dataset, $D_d$, consists of unmarked poisoned and clean examples, with only a few examples marked as clean.
+These examples can be collected from unreliable sources, e.g. user feedback.
+The design of \ouralgo\ has two main components (see Figure \ref{fig:flowchart}-(b)): \begin{itemize} \item \textbf{Poisoned Data Detector Learner:} (described in Section \ref{sec:learngamma}) This learns a scoring function $\gamma(x,y;\psi)$ for a datapoint $(x,y)\in D_d$, which reflects the probability of the datapoint being poisoned. $\psi$ denotes the parameters for the poisoned data detector model.
+This model is used to mark the data points in the defense dataset for learning the client importance model.